 External funding is critical to furthering existing research endeavors and initiating new avenues of teaching and scholarship.
 To meet these challenges, the OSPR and the ESU Foundation work together to cross check and expand the possibility of identifying the right funding source for your project.

-All grants are now applied for using the University's new ESU eGRANTS.
+All grant proposals are now pre-approved for application to the funder using the University's new ESU eGRANTS.
 Register yourself in the portal today.

 Faculty and staff are welcome to meet with the Office of Sponsored Projects and Research (OSPR) to explore interests.